 What makes this book so impactful and captivating is how the author not only delves into the characters’ individual struggles but also highlights the societal implications that reverberate through every possible industry and facet of life.

-- The burden on healthcare workers and hospital resources because of the increased influx of short stringers coming into the ER worried about their health, despite having no symptoms
+• The burden on healthcare workers and hospital resources because of the increased influx of short stringers coming into the Emergency Room worried about their health, despite having no symptoms

 Even though this book may sound depressing, I promise you it’s not.
 It’s hopeful, inspiring, and absolutely profound.